Investment risk profile

 As a matter of principle, the SNB does not hedge currency risk against the Swiss franc, as hedging would have an undesirable impact on monetary policy.
 Hedging operations, for example selling foreign exchange forwards against Swiss francs, would create additional demand and increase upward pressure on the Swiss franc.
 Therefore, hedging would de facto have the same effect as a foreign exchange market intervention to strengthen the Swiss franc.
 For these reasons, currency risk must be accepted as an inherent component of currency reserves.

 Credit risk of currency reserves

-Most of the bonds held were government bonds, which, in turn, mainly comprised highly liquid bonds issued by European countries and by the US.
-In all, over 85% of bonds were rated AA or higher.
+In 2016, most of the bonds held were government bonds, which, in turn, mainly comprised highly liquid bonds issued by European countries and by the US.
+In all, 86% of bonds were rated AA or higher.

 Liquidity risk of currency reserves

 The SNB’s liquidity risk arises from the possibility that, should investments in foreign currencies need to be sold, such sales could be effected only partially or after considerable price concessions, or may not be possible at all.
 The SNB ensures a high level of liquidity in its foreign currency reserves by holding a large number of the most liquid government bonds in the major currencies, namely euros and US dollars.
 Liquidity risk is reassessed periodically.